EliteSoba/AoSRando/README.md

  *  ~~Correction of Chronomage's teleport destination to the room right before the Chronomage room in logic~~
  *  ~~Removal of breakable walls~~
  *  ~~Relocation of boss doors to more accurate locations~~
+ *  Correction of Soma's positional offsets when going through doors
  *  Relocation of wooden doors to be next to area transitions
- *  Correction of Soma's positional offsets when going through doors
+ *  ~~Updating the written file's filename to be more descriptive of the randomizer configuration~~
+ *  Actually adding a UI
  *  More interesting text for the Ancient Books
- *  Actually adding a UI

 ## Further down the line
  *  Relocate the pre-Julius shadow door to right before Chaos.
 This will allow Chaotic Realm to be more in logic